Teyras/MT/text/chapters/110_analysis.md

 from web development to machine learning.
 It is also used by introductory programming courses at many universities.

-For the workloads in Java and Python, we chose to reduce the input size to 131072 items ($\frac{1}{8}$ of the original size) in order to make their runtime closer to that of the C implementation.
+The workloads in Java and Python took much longer per iteration, making the total runtime of the experiment impractical.
+Therefore, we chose to reduce the input size to 131072 items ($\frac{1}{8}$ of the original size) in order to make their runtime closer to that of the C implementation.
+This is not a concern since we are not aiming to compare the performance of the implementations anyway.

-### Measured Data
+### Measured Data \label{measured-data}

 ReCodEx uses CPU and wall clock time measurements reported by isolate.
 Therefore, the stability of these values is the most important result of our experiment.

-Our workloads are also instrumented manually to "measure themselves" using the `clock_gettime` call. `CLOCK_PROCESS_CPUTIME_ID` is used to measure CPU time and `CLOCK_REALTIME` is used for wall clock time.
+Our workloads are also instrumented manually to measure and report the runtime of the solution (minus the initialization and finalization time of the program) using the `clock_gettime` call. `CLOCK_PROCESS_CPUTIME_ID` is used to measure CPU time and `CLOCK_REALTIME` is used for wall clock time.

 This instrumentation is necessary because some isolation setups cannot provide us with measurements from isolate (in fact, a half of them does not use isolate